The Heart Is a Muscle (film): Release

 The Heart Is a Muscle had its world premiere in the Panorama section of the 75th Berlin International Film Festival on 17 February 2025.

 The film featured at the 72nd Sydney Film Festival in the Features section on 12 June 2025.
+In February 2026, it had its United States premiere in the feature films section of the 41st Santa Barbara International Film Festival.

 World distribution is handled by a French sales company MMM Film Sales.